Cubs - Mets Prediction, Odds, Pick, How To Watch

-Two teams heading in opposite directions clash as the Chicago Cubs face the New York Mets.
+It is the rubber match between the Chicago Cubs and the New York Mets on tap for tonight.
 It is time to continue our MLB odds series with a Cubs-Mets prediction, pick, and how to watch.

-The Cubs enter the game winners of five of the last six.
-Chicago took two of three over the Braves over the weekend and now are 58-54 on the season and are 1.5 games back of the Brewers in the race for the NL Central.
-The Cubs have been on a hot steak for a while now.
-Since the All-Star break, the Cubs are 16-7.
-That ties them with the Orioles for the best record since the break.
-They are also scoring 7.13 runs per game since the break and have a +49 run differential since then, both tops in the majors.
-This has placed them in a tie for the last Wild Card spot as they hope to make the postseason.
+In game one of the series, it was the Pete Alonso show.
+Alonso hit two home runs in his first two at bats and drove in six runs overall to help the Mets win 11-2 over the Cubs in the first game.
+The Mets' offense went silent in game two.
+James Taillon went seven innings and gave up just two runs in a winning effort.
+Meanwhile, Mike Tauchman and Cody Bellinger both hit solo home runs to get the Cubs the win.

-Meanwhile, the Mets have lost six straight games, being swept by the Royals and Orioles back to back.
-Since the All-Star break, they are 8-13, which is the fifth-worst record in the majors.
-Their run differential since then is also tied for the second-worst in the majors are -32.
-The Mets are now well out of the playoff race.
-They are 50-61 on the year, 21 games out of first in the division.
-They are also 7.5 games out in the Wild Card race.
+For the Cubs, they are now 59-55 on the season, just 1.5 games behind the Brewers in the division.
+They are also tied with the Reds for a Wild Card spot right now, and they looked primed to make a run to the playoffs.

 Here are the Cubs-Mets MLB odds, courtesy of FanDuel.